metricly/metricly-docs/content/api/api-users.md

 {{% notice tip %}}

-Do not send a basic template to create the user; you cannot edit the user's preference details once it has been created -- only the  and **roles** and **permissions** (administrator, globalAdministrator, readOnly, etc) settings.
+Do not send a basic template to create the user; you cannot edit the user's preference details once it has been created -- only the **roles** (Administrator vs. Read Only) settings can be modified after initial creation.
 Finish setting up all properties first.
 {{% /notice %}}

 ```